-Revised January, 2008
+Revised January 2008

 Download a print version of this document:

-West Nile Encephalitis Fact Sheet (PDF: 19KB/1 page)
+West Nile Encephalitis Fact Sheet (PDF)

-What is West Nile encephalitis?
+What is West Nile virus disease?

 - WNV is maintained in a transmission cycle involving one or more species of mosquitoes and birds.
-Current

 How serious is West Nile virus?